MGXlab/pvogs_function/README.md

 The most prominent ones are marked with a short description:

 ```
-# Skipping several thousands of intermediate files with the -I option
+# Skipping a lot of intermediate files with the -I option
 $ tree -n -I '*NC*.fasta|*_genes.*|*.gff|*.log' results

 results